tc39/proposal-upsert/README.md

 ## Motivation

-A common problem when using a `Map` is how to handle doing an update when you're not sure if the key already exists in the `Map`.
-This can be handled by first checking if the key is present, and then inserting or updating depending upon the result, but this is both inconvenient for the developer, and less than optimal, because it requires multiple lookups in the `Map` that could otherwise be handled in a single call.
+A common problem when using a `Map` or `WeakMap` is how to handle doing an update when you're not sure if the key already exists in the map.
+This can be handled by first checking if the key is present, and then inserting or updating depending upon the result, but this is both inconvenient for the developer, and less than optimal, because it requires multiple lookups in the map that could otherwise be handled in a single call.

 ## Solution: `getOrInsert`

-We propose the addition of a method that will return the value associated with `key` if it is already present in the dictionary, and otherwise insert the `key` with the provided default value, or the result of calling a provided callback function, and then return that value.
+We propose the addition of a method that will return the value associated with `key` if it is already present in the `Map` or `WeakMap`, and otherwise insert the `key` with the provided default value, or the result of calling a provided callback function, and then return that value.